awsdocs/amazon-aurora-user-guide/doc_source/aurora-poc.md

  When you evaluate Aurora as part of a proof of concept, you choose what measurements to make and how to evaluate the success of the exercise\.

  You must ensure that all of the functionality of your application is compatible with Aurora\.
-Because Aurora is wire\-compatible with MySQL 5\.6 and MySQL 5\.7 and also PostgreSQL 9\.6 and PostgreSQL 10\.4, most applications developed for those engines are also compatible with Aurora\.
+Because Aurora major versions are wire\-compatible with corresponding major versions of MySQL and PostgreSQL, most applications developed for those engines are also compatible with Aurora\.
 However, you must still validate compatibility on a per\-application basis\.

  For example, some of the configuration choices that you make when you set up an Aurora cluster influence whether you can or should use particular database features\.
 You might start with the most general\-purpose kind of Aurora cluster, known as *provisioned*\.
 You might then decide if a specialized configuration such as serverless or parallel query offers benefits for your workload\.